nma76/jBot/README.md

 Make sure you have a Twitter account with APi communication enabled.
 You will also need your secrets and tokens.
 Read more at https://developer.twitter.com.

+The code is written on MacOS with visual Studio Mac and Visual Studio Code and tested on MacOS and Rasbian (Raspberry Pi 3).
+The daemon should work on any \*nix that supports Net Core and uses Systemd.
+The console-app should run on any plattform that supports Net Core.

 ## Projects
 ### jBot.Lib
 Contains all logic for the actual twitter communictaion.
 Implement your own actions by modifying Capabilities.cs and ActionHandler.cs.